ingonyama-zk/icicle/src/README.md

-For convenience, we also provide rust bindings to the ICICLE library for the following primitives:

-- MSM
-- NTT
-    - Forward NTT
-    - Inverse NTT
-- ECNTT
-    - Forward ECNTT
-    - Inverse NTT
+# ICICLE CUDA to Rust Binding Guide

+This guide provides instructions on how to use the Rust ICICLE bindings.

+## Prerequisites

+- Follow the main prerequisites instructions [here][MAIN_DOCS].
-- Scalar Vector Multiplication
+- Rust
-- Point Vector Multiplication
+- Make

 A custom [build script][B_SCRIPT] is used to compile and link the ICICLE library.
 The environnement variable `ARCH_TYPE` is used to determine which GPU type the library should be compiled for and it defaults to `native` when it is not set allowing the compiler to detect the installed GPU type.